-Several years ago, my family and I decided we would take an extended trip to the UK to celebrate our children’s educational accomplishments.
+Several years ago, my family and I decided we would take an extended trip to the UK.
+This trip was to celebrate our children’s educational accomplishments.
 As a family, we had never been “across the pond”, as they say, and we were overjoyed at the idea.

-However, we already knew that hotel rooms present a problem when trying to meet our dietary needs, or our budget.
-Recently we had been reading about renting whole homes for reasonable prices anywhere in the world, so decided to look into it.
+However, we already knew that hotel rooms present a problem when trying to meet our dietary needs or our budget.
+Recently we had been reading about renting whole homes for reasonable prices.
+So decided to look into it.
 So we began the process and it turned out to be quite a learning experience.

-There were so many factors to consider when renting a vacation rental home, but what were the most important, at least to us.
-After going through that process and then actually renting and enjoying them we have come up with five of the most important considerations that we found to be on the top of our list.
-They are listed below, but in no particular order, as each one was just as important as the other four.
+There were so many factors to consider when renting a vacation rental home.
+We have come up with five of the most important considerations that we found to be on the top of our list.

-1. Make Sure The Vacation Rental Home Accommodates The Number of People in Your Party, The Way You Want To Be Accommodated.
+1. Make Sure The Home Accommodates The Number of People in Your Party

 We were a family of four and finding a home with the right sleeping configurations was a chore at best.
-Most of the listings we found said the home would sleep four people, but when we looked further into the details we found that sometimes the sleeping arrangements were on the couch or on the floor on an air mattress.
-These configurations were not suitable to us for the extended amount of time we would be staying.
-We needed three bedrooms so that our son and daughter could have a place to crash and relax or nap as needed.
-It took us some time to find the right homes, but in the long run it was well worth it.
+Many listings said the home would sleep four people.
+But as we looked further we found the sleeping arrangements were on the couch, floor, or on an air mattress.
+These configurations were not suitable for use for the extended amount of time we would be staying.
+It took us some time to find the right homes, but in the long run, it was well worth it.

 2. Be Clear About What Charges You Are Paying For